-Each of the following items is suggested to be on the Klondike Sled:
+Each of the following items are needed to be on the Klondike Sled:

 - Patrol Flag on a pole lashed to sled

 - Roster (listing each patrol member present)

-- Working Flashlight for emergencies
+- Working flashlight for emergencies

-- Patrol First Aid Kit including at least two triangular bandages & splint material
+- Patrol First Aid Kit including at least two triangular bandages & splint materials

-- 4 pieces of rope at least 10 feet long
+- 4 6 pieces of rope at least 10 feet long

+- Lashing supplies rope and 3 spar poles

 - Pocketknife

 - Notebook and writing instrument

 - One quart of water for each patrol member

-- Flint & Steel or matches (no lighters!)
+- Flint & steel or matches (no lighters!)

-- Natural Tinder (no metal, wax, accelerants!)
+- Natural tinder (no metal, wax, accelerants!)

+- Kindling for fire building

-- Emergency Firewood (3 pieces)
+- Emergency firewood (3 pieces)

-- 2 Compasses because you should always have one with you in the wilderness
+- 2 compasses because you should always have one with you in the wilderness

-- Watch or Timepiece
+- Watch or timepiece

-- Map of Camp Schoellkopf
+- Map of the Schoellkopf Scout Reservation

-- Axe & Saw
+- Hatchet & saw

+- Tarp

-- Boy Scout Handbook
+- The Boy Scout Handbook

 Each of the suggested items for your sled may be used during the Klondike events.
-It is acceptable to carry some of these items on person rather then in the sled (i.e. paper, writing instrument, pocket knife, flashlight, watch, etc.) throughout the day.
+It is acceptable to carry some of these items on person rather than in the sled (i.e., paper, writing instrument, pocketknife, flashlight, watch, etc.) throughout the day.
 However, please have all items ready in your sled for the inspection.